Ugranziol/appRiori/tutorial0.md

 * The assignment of the desired contrast matrix to the original one.

-* If you are a (beginner) user or a fan of the `hypr` package (CIT), the same operation coded by the previous two lines according to this package.
+* If you are a (beginner) user or a fan of the `hypr` package (Rabe et al., 2020), the same operation coded by the previous two lines according to this package.
 Briefly, an empty `hypr` object called $h$ is created; then the new contrast matrix is assigned to the `cmat()` function.
 Finally, the result of this latter code is assigned to the `contrasts()` function referred to our target variable.

 Plan contrasts for interactions